GilGuereque/CookiesCookbook/README.md

 ## Features

-- Feature 1: Description of feature
+- Feature 1: Display list of ingredients for a user to create a recipe from
-- Feature 2: Description of feature
+- Feature 2: Select ingredients and save as a recipe to be printed for the user
-- Feature 3: Description of feature
+- Feature 3: Save corresponding recipe to a text file on the user's local machine, which the application can still read from

 ---